eldendo/Talk_to_me/README.md

-# hello-world
+# Talk to me
-following the guide
-Adding a line following instructions bla blabla bla blablablablablabla
+Open an Issue to start a general conversation